-The Maintenance mod of your Online Store will allow you to deploy changes on the live version of your website, however without the option for any orders or websites access to be generated.
+The Maintenance mode of your Online Store will allow you to deploy changes on the live version of your website, however without the option for any orders or websites access to be generated.
 This is required so no orders or user registration can be lost during any changes you apply to the live version of your website.
-In the next few lines of this tutorial we will show you how to enable the Maintenance mode of your Online Store using an addition plugin.
+In the next few lines of this tutorial we will show you how to enable the Maintenance mode of your Online Store using an additional plugin.
+Here is how can you enable maintenance mode in Woocommerce.

 Step 1: Install the Maintenance plugin